Francisco Palóu: Biography

-Francesc Palou was born in Petra, Majorca, where he joined the Franciscan Order.
+Francesc Palou was born in Palma, Mallorca, where he joined the Franciscan Order.
 Together with Junípero Serra, he traveled to New Spain in 1740 and served as a missionary in the Sierra Gorda region of Querétaro.
 When the Jesuits were expelled from Baja California in 1768, the Franciscans under Serra were sent to replace them.
 Palóu was assigned to the mission of San Javier.
 The following year, Serra went north to find the new mission province of Alta California, and Palóu succeeded him as head of the Baja California missions.
 When the Dominicans took over the peninsular Baja California missions in 1773, Palóu, being Franciscan, moved on to Upper California, marking the geographical boundary between the two orders' fields.
 He assisted in the exploration of the site of San Francisco and administered Mission San Francisco de Asís.
 When Serra died, Palóu was briefly acting head of the Baja California missions, but soon returned to central Mexico.

 Missionary travels

 As a missionary of the Spanish colonization of the Americas, Palóu traveled and proselytized in the Spanish colonial empire.
 His extensive travels left him knowledgeable of world matters, and well-respected as a scholar.
-Coming from simple beginnings, Palóu was born in 1723 at Palma, on the Island of Majorca, and began religious work early in his life as he entered the Franciscan Order around the age of seventeen in 1739.
+Coming from simple beginnings, Palóu was born in 1723 at Palma, on the Island of Mallorca, and began religious work early in his life as he entered the Franciscan Order around the age of seventeen in 1739.
 After developing a mentor/student relationship with Junípero Serra, they both eagerly joined the Spanish mission system in Alta California.
 They, along with several other missionaries, reached Veracruz, New Spain in 1749.
 Palóu worked in New Spain for many in missions such as Sierra Gorda.
 He was later recalled, along with Serra, to work in the San Saba region of Texas.
 However, the biggest part of Palóu's journey would not begin until 1767, when he and fourteen other Franciscan friars were sent north to extend their efforts and replace many of the Jesuit missionaries who had been previously expelled from Spain.
 Much of Palóu's life would be spent in Alta California, and many of his notable endeavors occurred there as well.